 The award might affect your financial aid, so consult your financial aid advisor.

 As the author of the essay, you retain copyright.
 It is your responsibility to get permission from copyright holders for images, media, or extended quotes you incorporate.
 Cite your sources.
 Images taken from copyrighted or licensed resources cannot be published beyond the UA community without permission.
-For questions about copyright, contact Dan Lee.

 For all other questions, contact GPSC's Events Director.